benjacksondev/mgmtsoc/README.md

 ## Description

-Inspired by this [blog post](https://www.marccostello.com/little-socket-services/), MgmtSoc provides a lightweight alternative to building HTTP APIs for interacting with long-running processes, such as daemons or other background services.
+Needed a reuseable method to send commands to running processes, and inspired by this [blog post](https://www.marccostello.com/little-socket-services/), created a small go library which can be dropped into Go programs to do just that.

 ## Installation